Weakly Supervised Intracranial Hemorrhage Segmentation using Head-Wise Gradient-Infused Self-Attention Maps from a Swin Transformer in Categorical Learning: Methods

 \subsection{ICH detection with a Swin transformer}

 In our proposed technique, we employed the Swin-Base transformer architecture, which divides an input image into $4\times4$ patches before passing their embedding through 4 layers/hierarchies to predict the existence of hemorrhages.
 Unlike the ViT, which computes the multi-head self-attention (MSA) between all image patches, in Swin-Base transformer, self-attention is derived within non-overlapping windows of $12\times12$ patches, which considerably reduces the computational cost.
-Here, for simplicity, we will refer to the Swin-Base transformer as ``Swin transfomer" from this point on.
+Here, for simplicity, we will refer to the Swin-Base transformer as ``Swin transformer" from this point on.
 Two main mechanisms help establish the associations between patches across different windows.
 First, the Patch-Merging module at the beginning of each Swin transformer layer combines and encodes every $2\times2$ neighboring patches into one.
 Second, every two consecutive transformer blocks apply window-based multi-head self-attention (W-MSA) and shifted window-based multi-head self-attention (SW-MSA) units to input tokens (see Fig.~\ref{layer_attention_map}a).
-The self-attention within each window is computed as:
+The self-attention per head within each window is computed as:

-where Q, K, and V denote query, key, and value matrices, respectively. $A(Q, V)$ is the attention weight that we use to derive the attention map, $d$ is the dimension of the query or key, and B is the positional embedding matrix.
+where Q, K, and V denote query, key, and value vectors, respectively. $w$ is the window attention weight that we use to derive the attention map, $h$ denotes the head index of multi-head self-attention, $d$ is the dimension of the query or key, and B is the positional embedding matrix.
+Here, since the dimension of the window is $12 \times 12$, the dimension of $w$ is $144 \times 144$.
+Note that $w$ shows the relevance score of key tokens with query tokens.
+For more information on how the attention weight within each window is computed, we refer the readers to the original Swin transformer paper \citep{liu2021swin}.

 In our earlier study \citep{rasoulian2022weakly}, we discovered that providing additional information (hemorrhage subtypes) to ``ICH vs. without ICH" classification during training can distract the network attention in the Swin transformer.
 As a result, for our new method with HGI-SAM, we decided to establish the backbone of our algorithm based on simple binary ICH detection.
 To benefit from the target class gradient, instead of using one output neuron to represent the classification outcome, we framed the final network with a two-class setup (i.e., positive and negative ICH detection).
-Further information of network training is detailed in Section 4.3.
+Further information on network training is detailed in Section 4.2.